 In fact, myelinated nerves can carry impulses up to 100 times faster than non-myelinated fibers.

 In the brain, myelin is laid down by cells called oligodendrocytes.
-At birth, myelin coverage is relatively sparse; myelination moves in a wave, first coating the white matter in the cerebral cortex nearest the nape of the neck and gradually moving forward, finally coating the frontal lobes in our mid to late 20s.
+At birth, myelin coverage is relatively sparse; myelination moves in a wave, first coating the white matter in the cerebral cortex nearest the nape of the neck and gradually moving forward, finally coating the frontal lobes in our

 The frontal lobes are important for planning, reasoning, and judgment.
 Some scientists theorize that the limited myelination of these areas in youth might account for teenagers’ inability to make appropriate adult decisions.